risingwavelabs/clippy/clippy/book/src/development/the_team.md

 5. **Update the changelog**

     This needs to be done for every release, every six weeks.
-This is usually done by @xFrednet.

 ### Membership